iquipsys-positron/iqp-docs-cmdlets/users/EmailSettings.md

 - Id < String >

     A unique user id.
-Can be retrieved from Get-IqpAccounts
+Can be retrieved from Get-IqsAccounts

 - < CommonParameters >